paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ^
 Everyone knows that coding in Ruby is full of sweetness and light.<br />
 But where there is light, shadows are cast.
-And so it is into the dark we go...
+And so it is into the shade we go...

 ---
 [.background-color: #000000]